 Check out our Rooms + Rates + Packages Page for more information.

-The Grey Hare Inn prides itself on only using locally sourced products and locally grown food.
+Grey Hare Inn prides itself on only using locally sourced products and locally grown food.
 We especially like making things that you wouldn't necessarily make for yourself on any typical morning: croissants, scones, fresh jam, crepes, macarons, homemade bread, poached eggs, hollandaise; the list goes on and on...
 Each morning you'll find house-made pastries adorning the Bistro Buffet, along with coffee, tea, juice and espresso.
 Two main breakfast options are offered daily, fulfilling even the pickiest of eaters.
 Did we mention you can eat outside, too?
 You won't leave hungry after a breakfast at the Grey Hare!

-UNIQUE EXPERIENCES AT THE GREY HARE BED AND BREAKFAST
+UNIQUE EXPERIENCES AT GREY HARE INN

 The Grey Hare Inn takes anniversaries and romantic getaways seriously.
 There is nothing as special as celebrating the love between two persons.
 After all, it's not always "rainbows and daisies" being in a relationship (right?!).
 We are very happy to add any extra amenities to your stay to help make your getaway as romantic as need be.
 Flowers?
 We can get those.
 Cake?
 We can make it.
 Champagne?
 We can find some.
 Chocolate?
 We make truffles here.
 Need we say more?
 By the way, we are a small inn with a max occupancy of eight persons, so there's always plenty of space to go around.

 If you're like us and you're okay with eating ice cream when its only 10 degrees Fahrenheit outside, then you'll quite enjoy visiting Traverse City in the wintertime.
 Most winter-friendly guests take advantage of the prestigious North American VASA Festival of Races in February.
 But if you're not into racing yourself (or standing in the cold watching those who do) we offer our own set of snowshoes, cross-country skis and children's sleds so you can take it at your own pace.
 We drink a lot of homemade hot-chocolate in the winter while reading, playing games and talking by the warm limestone fireplace.
-If you do want to test your limits, or teach your kids to Ski/Snowboard, we have 3 (three) local ski hills perfect for your next winter weekend getaway.
+If you do want to test your limits, or teach your kids to ski or snowboard, we have 3 (three) local ski hills perfect for your next winter weekend getaway.

 The historic Mission Point Lighthouse graces the tip of the Peninsula, directly at the 45th parallel.
-The lighthouse itself is open for viewing May-October.
-But the walking trails are always open and offer beautiful views of the bay.
+The lighthouse itself is open for viewing May-October, but the walking trails are always open and offer beautiful views of the bay.
 We recommend taking a walk up there after breakfast.
-In the winter, we'll gladly let you take the snowshoes up there for a walk as well!
+In the winter, we'll gladly let you take the snowshoes up there for a walk as well.
 The Grey Hare Inn is less than 10 minutes away.